amjadseyedi/SD3MF/README.md

-# Supervised Deep Multimodal Matrix Factorization for Brain Network Analysis
+# Supervised Deep Multimodal Matrix Factorization for Interpretable Brain Network Analysis

 This repository contains a PyTorch implementation of SD3MF.

-The code is provided for **anonymous peer review and reproducibility evaluation**.

 ---